Kevinpgalligan/GoLfind/README.md

 If anything doesn't work or you're confused by these instructions, please let me know and I'll try to help.

 ## Usage examples
-From your REPL of choice, load the "mona-lisa-gol" package (`M-x slime-load-system` in Portacle / Emacs / Slime; this means holding down the command key (usually Alt) and pressing x, then typing "slime-load-system", then pressing enter, then entering the name of the package).
+From your Lisp environment of choice, load the "mona-lisa-gol" package.
+This will be `M-x slime-load-system` in Portacle / Emacs / Slime, so hold down the command key (usually Alt) and press x, then type "slime-load-system", then press enter, then enter the name of the package.

 Now, in the REPL...